-This program rewards excellence and provides assistance for students undertaking their own research project or program as part of their thesis based degree studies at a Master’s program at a New Brunswick University.
+This program rewards excellence and provides assistance for students undertaking their own research project or program as part of their thesis based degree studies at a Master’s program at a New Brunswick university, college or research institution.

 Research supported must be in a field of human health research, defined broadly as encompassing biomedical science, clinical research, health services and systems research, and research on the cultural, social, and environmental determinants of population health.
-The student must be under the supervision of at least one researcher (i.e. supervisor) who has an academic appointment at a New Brunswick university or health care institution.
+The student must be under the supervision of at least one researcher (i.e. supervisor) who has an academic appointment at a New Brunswick university, college or research institution.

 - Application Deadline: 4:00 p.m., May 1, each year